EscolaLMS/documentation/docs/src/faq/readme.md

 ## How is the issue of intellectual property and the possibility of reselling custom solutions purchased from you solved?
 The core is open source, and you add my customizations to it.
 I have my own domain and host.
 I receive files from you that I place in my remote repository and can do whatever I want with them, or does the code from your (Escola) GIT flow to my server and domain?

 You have dual licensing: MIT & Commercial license

+## What feature are planned?
+Do you have a road map?

+Road map is hosted at [wellms.canny.io](https://wellms.canny.io/)

+## What are hosting options for Wellms?

+At the moment wellms is self hosted.
+You either host it on machine/cloud you provide or on ours

+The cloud SaaS is going to be published in nearest future.